 Ensuring that you submit all of the necessary documents will help to prevent a delay in processing your application.
-All documents are submitted to the intake team at REACHccfl@vch.ca.
-Once your application documents have been reviewed you will be assigned to a Licensing Officer who will guide you through the remainder of the process.
+All documents are submitted to Licensing.
+Once your application documents have been reviewed a Licensing Officer who will guide you through the remainder of the process.
 Please note that applications are followed up on in the order in which they are received.